chihoxtra/dqn_unity_navigation/report.md

 #### Double Network
 After a few attempts, it is found that double network have the following benefits:
-- accelerate the learning (in my experience, i can achieve 13 reward faster than a network without double network)
+- accelerate the learning.
+In my experience, i can achieve 13 reward faster (653 episodes) than a network without double network (1009 episodes).
 - make the td values magnitude smaller
 Here 50% of chance the target network will choose the action and local network will calculate the Q value.
 Another 50% of chance their role will swap.
 I personally find it working well for this task.